Your basket is currently empty!

 There are five types of ISAs available:

-• Cash ISA
+- Cash ISA

-• Stocks and Shares ISA
+- Stocks and Shares ISA

-• LISA or Lifetime ISA
+- LISA or Lifetime ISA

-• IFISA or Innovative Finance ISA
+- IFISA or Innovative Finance ISA

-• JISA or Junior ISA
+- JISA or Junior ISA

-From April 2024 the government changed the ISA rules allowing more flexibility for managing your money.
+From April 2024 the government changed the ISA rules allowing more flexibility in managing your money.
 You can now open and contribute to several ISAs of the same type in the same tax year.
 Previously you could only open and contribute to one ISA of a specific type in the year.
 For example, before April 2024, you could only contribute to one cash ISA, and one stocks and shares ISA within a tax year.
 Whereas you can now open and contribute to multiple ISAs of the same type within a tax year, excluding LISAs.
 The total contributions to various ISAs must not exceed the annual subscription limit of £20,000.

-This change, for example, provides flexibility to put some cash in a fixed deposit ISA and some in an easy-access ISA.
-This also allows you to and move your money around to benefit from tax-free savings with ISAs offering better interest rates.
+This change, for example, offers flexibility to put cash in both a fixed deposit ISA and an easy-access ISA in the same tax year.
+This lets you move your money around to benefit from better ISA interest rates.
 The changes also allow for partial transfers between ISA providers.
-So, if you have a cash ISA with £10,000, you can move £3,000 to another ISA provider.
+For instance, if you have a cash ISA with a balance of £10,000, you can move £3,000 to another ISA provider.

-The minimum age for opening a cash ISA has increased to 18 years, in line with the age requirements for the other ISAs, excluding the Junior ISA.
-The LISA has an upper age limit of 40 years, so it is only available to individuals between 18 and 40 years of age.
+The minimum age for opening a cash ISA has increased to 18 years, in line with the age requirements for other ISAs, excluding the Junior ISA.
+The LISA has an upper age limit of 40 years, so is only available to individuals between 18 and 40 years of age.

 The annual tax year runs from the 6th of April to the 5th of April of the following year.
-There are two exceptions to the £20,000 limit, namely the LISA and JISA.
+There are two exceptions to the £20,000 annual limit, namely the LISA and JISA.
 The maximum permitted contribution to a LISA in a tax year is £4,000 and £9,000 to a JISA.
 Contributions to a LISA fall within the annual £20,000 maximum subscription limit.

 Lifetime ISA or LISA